How to Install and Setup WireGuard VPN on Ubuntu Server

 $ sudo apt install wireguard -y

-You may have to wait a little while to complete the process of downloading the files and installing WireGuard VPN.
+You may have to wait a little while to download files, and Ubuntu install WireGuard VPN.

-After installing the WireGuard VPN file, you need to generate public and private key pairs to run WireGuard VPN on the Ubuntu server and encrypt incoming and outgoing traffic to the server.
-The built-inwg genkeyandwg pubkeycommands are run to generate the keys, and then the WireGuard configuration file must include the private key.
-So, to generate the private key, run the following command:
+you need to generate public and private key pairs to run WireGuard VPN on the Ubuntu server and encrypt incoming and outgoing traffic to the server.
+To generate the private key, run the following command:

 $ wg genkey | sudo tee /etc/wireguard/private.key